 5) Make changes to the plan accordingly

 As the process advances, make changes according to the progress of mentee.
 Keep notes of every meeting and suggest the strategies correspondingly.
 Remember the mentoring plan should have flexibility for making adjustments.
-At each step, the plan should be tailored according to employee’s personal and professional needs & performance.
+At each step, tailor the plan according to the personal and professional needs & performance of the employee.

 Mentoring programs in organizations are all about developing employees through discussion and interaction.
 Ask the mentee about his goals.
 Convey your expectations to him.
 Plan his performance benchmarks with him.
 Dig up any issues that he is currently facing.
 Using this all information, grow a bond with him.
 This social experience prepares him for inheriting the knowledge better.